cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 Each specification MUST define how to produce and consume the supported proof types.
 See {{sec-rfc-9162-verifiable-data-structure-definition}} as an example.

+Specifications are encouraged to reuse appropriate and relevant specifications, however such re-use is opaque to this document.

 # RFC9162_SHA256 {#sec-rfc-9162-verifiable-data-structure-definition}

 This section defines how the data structures described in {{-certificate-transparency-v2}} are mapped to the terminology defined in this document, using CBOR and COSE.